Novissimo/Regression/README.md

 # Regression
-Regression Analyses studying the relationship between Japnese GDP and the Dollar-Yen Exchange rate.
+Regression Analysis studying the relationship between Japanese GDP and the Dollar-Yen Exchange rate.